larkintuckerllc/futusign-wordpress/readme.md

 Description
 ===

 Simply put... *WordPress* is one of the best content managements systems available today.
 Digital signage management is a content management problem.
-As for *futusign* itself, hearing how others are using it is the best way to understand the possibilities.

-The *[Digital Signage Case Study: Warrington College of Business]( https://www.futusign.com/stories/digital-signage-case-study-warrington/)* illustrates a medium-sized futusign deployment at an educational institution.

 Installation
 ====

 Install and activate the *futusign* plugin via the *WordPress Plugins* admin screen.

+Additional features are provided through supplemental plugins:

+* [futusign YouTube Video](https://github.com/larkintuckerllc/futusign-wp-youtube): Support for YouTube videos

 Usage
 ====